hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 recommended for daily use if possible - with those specs using the system is really comfortable compared to everything with lower specs
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 64gb emmc, broken keyboard,
-  so it was used with usb kbd and mouse
+  so it was used with usb kbd and mouse, n5000 4 core cpu

 # chromebook kukui - kappa - october 2022